 - US president announces houses of worship “essential services” amid pandemic – prevention measure against economic collapse – “we need more prayer, not less”

-- Storm Heaven for the conversion of those in Canada and the US by praying the rosary coast to coast, especially from October 7-13
+- Storm Heaven by praying the rosary coast to coast, especially from October 7-13

 Two of our recently added webpages: